Rahulreddy14/EventManagement-AndTicketingSystem/README.md

 ## Frontend

-The frontend is a single-page application built with [Your Chosen Framework] that interacts with the backend services via RESTful APIs.
+The frontend is a single-page application built with **React** that interacts with the backend services via RESTful APIs.

 ## Backend

 Each microservice is an independent application with its own database and API endpoints.
 The services communicate with each other over HTTP or messaging queues.

-## API Endpoints
+## 🌐 API Endpoints

 ### User Service